 Evictions in Sioux Falls have skyrocketed since 2008 and are expected to climb to crisis proportions when the CDC’s moratorium ends.

 Imagine how hard it would be to lose your home.
 Now imagine how hard that would be if you were a kid without any way to right a world that has suddenly flipped upside down.

-This past year, Thrive’s 15-member Housing Action Team looked for ways to prevent eviction.
+Through 2020, Thrive’s 15-member Housing Action Team looked for ways to prevent eviction.
 The team imagined what would happen if property managers and tenants could bring in a neutral facilitator to help them resolve disputes.
 Their work led to creating a job description for a Housing Retention Specialist.

 It’s about more than money